ialbert/bio/md/bio-data.md

 There will be commands like `--rename` where it makes no sense to apply the operation on multiple data at the same time.
 In those cases only the first accession number is acted upon.

-## Data performance

-All fetched data is stored in a compressed JSON format.
-A few observed benchmarks that will heavily depend on NCBI performance:

-- `NC_045512`, SARS-COV-2 virus:  2 seconds, 1,200 lines, 77KB downloaded, 22KB when stored.
-- `NC_002695`, Escherichia coli bacteria:  1 minute, 170,000 lines, 11MB downloaded, 2.7MB when stored.
-- `NT_033779`, Fruit fly chromosome 2L:  2 minutes, 660,000 lines, 45MB downloaded, 12MB when stored.
-- `NC_000001`, Human genome chromosome 1: 12 minutes, 4,920,000 lines, 300MB downloaded, 64MB when stored.

-Note that the internal representation is both efficient and speedy.
-Even the largest of files takes just a few seconds to be converted to say `fasta` format.:
+The internal, gzip compressed, JSON based representation used by `bio` is simple, efficient and highly performant.
+A 330MB GenBank file for chromosome 1 of the human genome obtained from NCBI will in our data representation take just 67MB to store.
+More importantly our data representation can read and  converted to `fasta` format in 6 seconds:

-    time bio NC_000001 --fasta | wc -l
+    time bio NC_000001 --fasta | wc -c
-    4149276
+    253105766

     real    0m6.189s
-    user    0m3.844s
-    sys     0m2.359s

 ### Rename  (--rename)

 Accession numbers are tedious to handle.
 Almost always we rename data to be meaningful.